have-no-clue-what-im-doing/Broderic_Blog/content/post/Networking a House.md

 ![66 block](/networking/two.jpg)

 Just a bunch of early 2000s crap that no one had any use for anymore.
 At this point the house had 3 AP's and 1 AP in the pool house / AirBNB.
 The tiny 8 port switch was getting full.
-My parents had recently switch to YoutubeTV which requires large amounts of bandwidth to stream reliably.
+My parents had recently switched to YoutubeTV which requires large amounts of bandwidth to stream reliably.
 I knew the best thing to would be to have all the TV's hardwired instead of relying on Wifi.
 Wifi is honestly kind of annoying, especially with multiple AP's.
 You have to make sure all the AP's are on different channels and that their gain isn't too low or high.
 Also placement and direction are important too.
 It's really hard to optimize everything.

 Originally we were using ancient Unifi AP's from like 2012 that only used the 2.4 GHz frequency.
 As far as channels go we were at our limit.
 With 5 GHz you have 24 non-overlapping channels.
 And when we upgraded to the Unifi 6 AP's they made a huge difference, but the original spots I had chosen to place the AP's wasn't the most optimal.
 If I could connect every single Ethernet port to a switch I could easily go through a trial and error and find the most optimal placement for the AP's.